After enjoying years of steady growth, your business suddenly sees your customer satisfaction scores sinking. What happened?

 In the US, e-commerce retailers lost an estimated $8.6 billion dollars from false declines in 2016, $2 billion dollars more than the fraud that these systems were designed to prevent.
 This strategy is costly to retailers because a third of customers will stop shopping at a retailer after experiencing false declines.
 Moreover, false declines undermine the retailer’s ability to accurately combat fraud.

-Businesses Increasingly Rely On AI To Meet Customer Demands
+AI Is Increasingly Necessary To Meet Customer Demands

 Many companies have already recognized the power of artificial intelligence in improving their customer experience model.
 As a result, customers are already becoming used to personalized experiences and 24/7 customer support that are accurate and consistent across all of channels.
 In order to meet growing expectations and to keep up with their competitors, companies should carefully examine where they can implement AI technology to improve their own services.